 1040 HB Amsterdam

-This Privacy Notice is dated January 2018.
-We may change this Privacy Notice from time to time.
+This privacy notice is dated May 2018.
+We may change this privacy notice from time to time.
 If a fundamental change is involved that requires us to inform you about this, or if the change is in any other manner relevant to you, we will ensure that information is provided to you well in advance of the change actually taking effect.